Business is at a Crossroads. Berkeley Law is Providing Direction.

 The Berkeley Center for Law and Business is moving global business forward with our interdisciplinary faculty, practical scholarship, and unparalleled convening power.
 Our data-driven research helps institutions reimagine their responses to environmental, social, and governance (ESG) challenges.

-Published research on topics include:
+Published research includes:

 - “Borrowing Equity,” by Abbye Atkinson